 At this point, Diesel became the only friend I had.
 Even though my oldest and best friend from kindergarten was visiting me every day, and she and I would go out for drives and just talk about shit, Diesel was still the star that I was guided by and was orbiting.
 Going out with some new friends had to be cut short so I could talk to Diesel.
 Visiting with Hannah’s friends for mutual support, each of us stricken with insurmountable grief, had to be scheduled around Diesel.
 Visiting my grandparents had to be worked around Diesel.
 She had me by every cell of my body and every part of my fractured soul.

-By the summer of 2004, Diesel dictated who I could and could not speak with.
+By the summer before senior year, Diesel dictated who I could and could not speak with.
 She demanded that I only stay within her and Chlamydia’s circle of friends and that everyone else, including my aforementioned best friend, was excluded.
 I still spoke with them, but had to hide that from Diesel.
 It reached a point where even Diesel’s mother was involved in controlling when and where we would speak or meet.
 Diesel’s mom even tried to control my parents and used that to schedule dates or get togethers around her work and interests.

 My mother hated Diesel’s mother.
 She was an illiterate, self-absorbed asshole who had no empathy for my family (or anyone).
 During our last get together, Diesel, her mom and Chlamydia all decided to come to my family’s house for lunch.
 When my mother told Diesel’s mom that she was doing poorly (as it was just four months since Hannah’s passing), her response through chewing a wad of gum was a sarcastic “Still?” which turned her as red as a can of Coca-Cola.
 That would be the last they ever spoke to each other.